-Paramount to launch UK streaming service this June – here’s how it compares
+Paramount's UK streaming service launches today – here’s how it compares

-Paramount will launch a new streaming service, Paramount+, in the UK on 22 June.
-Users will be able to stream TV programmes and films for £6.99 a month or for £69.90 a year after a seven-day free trial.
+Paramount has launched a new streaming service, Paramount+.
+From today (22 June), users can stream TV programmes and films for £6.99 a month or for £69.90 a year after a seven-day free trial.
 Here’s how it compares to other streaming services, including Apple+ and Netflix.

 See our Best Streaming Services guide and our 20 Netflix Hacks for full info on how to stream as cheaply as possible.
 You can also see our Digital TV guide for more help cutting the cost of rival TV offerings from BT, Sky, TalkTalk, and Virgin Media O2.